daltonserey/tst/README.md

 **update** | Update TST to the latest stable release.

 ## Example
-In this section we will see the process of login, resolve a TST question, test and send to the server.
+In this section we will see the process of login, resolve a TST question, test it and send to the server.

 ### Login
 First you need to login to [TST-ONLINE](http://tst-online.appspot.com/).
 And then you can login to your account using: